Cognitive Skills Training

 Building A Cognitive Foundation To Improve Reading

-Schools typically do not address the cognitive skill delays that cause more reading difficulties.
-And yet, without these crucial skills, reading progress will always be limited, regardless of how much extra instruction and tutoring is provided.
+Schools typically do not use cognitive skills training to help reading.
+And yet, until cognitive skills such as processing, sequencing and attention are mastered, reading progress will be limited regardless of how much extra instruction and tutoring is provided.

 The brain is plastic, meaning cognitive skills can be trained and improved.